Kot Engenharia

 Figure 4: Deformation at the main carriage stop.
 [1]

-Elements within the expected conformities were also found and recorded during the visual inspection.
-Figure 5 shows the wheel of the auxiliary trolley.
+On the other hand, components that met the expected standards were also found and documented during the visual inspection.
+Figure 5 shows the wheel of the auxiliary car.

 Kot_Position-of-the-wheel-of-the-auxiliary-car